chevah/geck/docs/styleguide/css.rst

 * Page specific styles can be included using a different file.

-* Use uppercase characters for HEX RGB color codes. (eg. Good #F9A0C5 - BAD #f9a0c5)
+* Use lowercase characters for HEX RGB color codes. (eg. Good #f9a0c5 - Bad #F9A0C5)

 * Don't use color names or RGBA, just HEX code.

-* Use 4 space indentation.
+* Use 2 space indentation.

 * End every property-value with a semi-colon.